-I think about my grandparents generation.
-My sister recently “inherited” my grandparents old radio/record player.
+I think about my grandparents’ generation.
+My sister recently “inherited” my grandparents’ old radio/record player.
 It is a beautiful piece of furniture the size of a buffet.
-My grandparents owned one beautiful stereo system that still works nearly 70 years later.
+My grandparents owned one beautiful stereo system that works nearly 70 years later.
 Admittedly, I have a box in a closet in my basement that holds an old Sony surround sound system that may or may not work with our new smart TV, old walkman’s that are no longer viable, and an old boombox… yep, a boombox.
-Technology is changing at a faster pace and in many cases getting better (better sound quality, access to more, cheaper, faster), but I sort of wish I had an option to pay a little more for a device that was fashioned with quality workmanship that could provide value to my family for three generations.
+Technology is changing at a faster pace and, in many cases, getting better (better sound quality, access to more, cheaper, faster), but I sort of wish I had an option to pay a little more for a device that was fashioned with quality workmanship that could provide value to my family for three generations.

 People of faith have a clear call to steward this garden we’re entrusted with.
-As Christians we also have an even more challenging call to love others not just as we love ourselves, but as Christ loved us!
+As Christians, we also have an even more challenging call to love others not just as we love ourselves but also as Christ loved us!
 This means that we are called to look for solutions where we can benefit others wherever we have the power to do so!
 As a people called to redemption and restoration, perhaps social innovation is an opportunity for faith to be put into practice.
-If anyone on earth has a call to find solutions that meet a social need and create value for society, surely that is our call if we are truly a people of faith.
+If anyone on earth has a call to find solutions that meet a social need and create value for society, indeed that is our call if we are truly a people of faith.

 1 – Galaskiewicz, J.,1997.
 An urban grants economy revisited: Corporate charitable contributions in the Twin Cities, 1979-81, 1987-89.
 Administrative Science Quarterly, 42(3): 445-471.
 Clotfelter,C.,1985.
 Federal tax policy and charitable giving.
 Chicago: University of Chicago Press, United States.
 Navarro, P.,1988.
 Why do corporations give to charity?
 The Journal of Business, 61(1): 65-93.